Connected Lines Helping Creative People

 Curule - X-shaped curved legs.

-Splayed - legs with a concave shape.
+Splayed - Leg with a concave shape.

 Chair Seat Material